Alaska Sports Hall of Fame

-History and organization
+History

-The Alaska Sports Hall of Fame inducted its first class of five people, two moments, and one event in 2007, a group including dog mushers Susan Butcher and George Attla, Olympic medalists Tommy Moe and Kristen Thorsness, and National Hockey League Calder Memorial Trophy winner Scott Gomez.
+The Alaska Sports Hall of Fame honors Alaskan athletes, coaches, contributors, recurring events, and historic moments that have significantly impacted the sporting landscape of Alaska.
+It was established in 2006 and inducted its first class of five people, two moments, and one event in 2007, a group including dog mushers Susan Butcher and George Attla, Olympic medalists Tommy Moe and Kristen Thorsness, and National Hockey League Calder Memorial Trophy winner Scott Gomez.

 New members, events, and moments are nominated and voted upon by the public each fall, with the results determining which nominees reach the selection panel ballot.
-The inductees are chosen by a voting panel of 8 members of the media and longtime Alaskan sport contributors with the public voting results equivalent to one member of the panel.
+The inductees are chosen by a voting panel of eight members of the media and longtime Alaskan sport contributors with the public voting results equivalent to one member of the panel.
+New inductees are announced in December.
 The inductees are honored with a ceremony each February in the ConocoPhillips Building atrium.
+The induction ceremony for the class of 2020 was postponed until April 2022 due to the COVID-19 pandemic.

-Plaques for each inductee are displayed on level 0 of the Ted Stevens Anchorage International Airport.
+Plaques for each inductee are displayed in a museum on level 0 of the Ted Stevens Anchorage International Airport.

-Inductees

-The 2012 nominees for induction will be determined by a public vote in Fall 2011.

-The Class of 2020 inductees, two people (Marcie Trent and Matt Carle), one event (Yukon 800), and one moment (University of Alaska Anchorage Upset of Boston College in the 1991 NCAA Hockey Tournament), had their induction ceremony postponed until April 2022 due to the COVID-19 pandemic.
+List of recipients

-The current members, events, and moments of the Alaska Sports Hall of Fame are listed below.
+The members, events, and moments of the Alaska Sports Hall of Fame are listed below.